joelworsham/resume/resume.md

 - Used Node.js, CoffeeScript, HAML, SCSS (SASS) and NoSQL technologies like MongoDB to build scalable, fast and responsive web applications
 - Created dynamic web sites using PHP to create RESTful web services
 - Designed powerful and attractive UI's using Bootstrap

+#### Quality Assurance
+- Used the Scrum process to manage the software development lifecycle
+- Manually tested software applications to ensure overall quality
+- Created and maintained automation frameworks using selenium to automate manual testing processes to save the company money
+- Collaborated in a team environment to achieve maximum results

 ===